 David Parry, Director

 David Parry has been a full-time San Francisco real estate broker since 1986.
-He served as President of the San Francisco Association of REALTORS in 2002.
-He is a Director of the California Association of REALTORS and also of its technology subsidiary, REBT, and he represents San Francisco’s 5,000 REALTOR members as a Director of the National Association of REALTORS.
-Parry is a collector of San Francisco historical material and writes a column for the New Fillmore newspaper on the architects who shaped San Francisco.
+He served as President of the San Francisco Association of Realtors in 2002.
+He is currently a Director of the California Association of Realtors representing San Francisco’s 5,000 members.
+Parry is a collector of San Francisco historical material and writes articles on the architects who shaped San Francisco.
 He was a board member of both the San Francisco Historical Society and the Museum of the City of San Francisco prior to their merger in 2002.

 Miguel Pendás, Director

 For nearly 20 years, Miguel Pendás was the creative director of the San Francisco Film Society and historian of the San Francisco International Film Festival.
 He graduated from San Francisco State University with a degree in cinema.
 In addition to being on the SFMHS board, he is also a member of the SFMHS program committee.

 Ken Sproul, Director